The Rover dev Command

 Starting a session with multiple subgraphs

-If you have a standard set of subgraphs that you're always developing with, you can create a supergraph config file to add all of them to your local router session with a single rover dev command.
+If you work with a standard set of subgraphs, you can create a supergraph config file and add all of them to your local router session with a single rover dev command.

 For example, this supergraph.yaml file provides the necessary details for two subgraphs: